Characteristics Design: A Hedonic Approach to Optimal Product Differentiation: Cournot Oligopoly with Characteristics Design

 Moreover, $(\bm{A}^*,\bm{q}^*)$ constitutes an equilibrium if and only if the following are satisfied:

 Finally, for any equilibrium $(\bm{A}^*,\bm{q}^*)$, each firm~$i$'s markup and profit depend solely on $q_i^*$ and are given by $(1+\alpha)q_i^*$ and $(1+\alpha)q_i^{*2}$, respectively. \end{lemma}

-The equilibrium characterization in this lemma is obtained by eliminating $\delta_i$ from each firm's best-response conditions for $\bm{a}_i$ and $q_i$.
-As such, the inequality condition~\eqref{eq_cond1} follows directly from the nonnegativity of $\delta_i$, as it represents the norm of a vector.
-The key restriction in the characterization is instead condition~\eqref{eq_cond2}, which is informative about the equilibrium pattern of product differentiation.
+The equilibrium characterization in this lemma is obtained by eliminating $\delta_i$ from each firm's best-response conditions, where the inequality condition~\eqref{eq_cond1} follows directly from the nonnegativity of $\delta_i$, as it represents the norm of a vector.
+The key restriction is instead condition~\eqref{eq_cond2}, which is informative about the equilibrium pattern of product differentiation.
+To see this, since the right-hand side of \eqref{eq_cond2} is identical across firms, any equilibrium must satisfy